Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 - Miami has combined with its opponents to score more than 214.5 points in 52 of 82 games this season.

-- Miami's average game total this season has been 219.3, 4.8 more points than this matchup's over/under.
+- Miami's games this year have had a 219.3-point total on average, 4.8 more points than this matchup's over/under.

 Heat vs Celtics Additional Info